C-Kitching/Brain-teasers/README.md

 must eventually use the same value twice: there must be some pair of distinct indicies $i$ and $j$ such that $x_{i} = x_{j}$.
 Once this happens, the sequence must continue periodically, by repeating the same sequence of values from $x_{i}$ to $x_{j-1}$.
 Cycle deterction is the problem of finding $i$ and $j$ given $f$ and $x_{0}$.
 To do this, we can use Floyd's tortoise and hare algorithm [1].

+4. **Blackjack**
+Given two blackjack hands can we determine which one would win?
+For example (K,Q) would beat (2,3).
+The complication with this problem involves determining the optimal representation for the A's, as these can be high or low.